-The IBM c-type Series Switches have internal temperature sensors that can shut down the system if the temperature within the chassis exceed certain safety thresholds.
+The IBM SAN c-Type Family has internal temperature sensors that can shut down the system if the temperature at different points within the chassis exceed certain safety thresholds.
 To accurately monitor the system temperature, the temperature sensors require sufficient airflow through the chassis.
 In the event that a fan module is removed from the chassis and the airflow is reduced, the system will bypass the temperature sensor information and shut down after five minutes to prevent undetected overheating.
 However, the switches will shut down sooner if the major temperature threshold is exceeded.